- Bug prevention is critical since a badly designed software might wind up taking longer to debug than it did to build in the first place.

 In addition, the program’s built-in editor incorporates a debugger tool with which users can lay down some breakpoints and program stepping to go through code one line at a time.

-GameMaker: Studio is one of the best established game design packages for Windows, and there’s also a Studio 2 in development.
-With this program you can deploy games for PlayStation 4, Xbox One, Windows, Mac, iOS, Android, Linux (Ubuntu), HTML 5 and PlayStation Vita.
+GameMaker: Studio 2 is one of the best-established game design packages for Windows.
+With this program, you can deploy games for PlayStation 4, Xbox One, Windows, Mac, iOS, Android, Linux (Ubuntu), HTML 5, and PlayStation Vita.

 There’s a freeware version of the software, as well as a Studios Professional and Masters Collection.
 Studios Masters Collection enables users to export their games to all platforms, while the freeware is limited to just Windows.

-GameMaker: Studio is developer software that incorporates an intuitive drag-drop-drop UI for game design.
-It also has its own GML scripting language that’s comparable to C, but provides greater flexibility when combined with the software‘s drag-and-drop UI.
-In addition, the software supports the Box2D and LiquidFun particle physics engines to add realistic motion with; and it also boasts integrated cross-platform shader support.
+GameMaker: Studio 2 is a developer software that incorporates an intuitive drag-drop-drop UI for game design.
+It also has its own GML scripting language that’s comparable to C but provides greater flexibility when combined with the software‘s drag-and-drop UI.
+In addition, the software supports the Box2D and LiquidFun particle physics engines to add realistic motion; and it also boasts integrated cross-platform shader support.

-The Debug Module includes watch windows that display source code, global variables, step properties, instance variables, buffer data, call stack events and more besides to give you a comprehensive overview on the game.
-Furthermore, users can add debug breakpoints (a stop point in the game code) within the Debug Module or from the Studio IDE with a hotkey.
-GameMaker’s comprehensive error reporting for scripts can also further assist developers discover bugs in their games.
+The Debug Module includes watching windows that display source code, global variables, step properties, instance variables, buffer data, call stack events and more besides to give you a comprehensive overview of the game.
+Furthermore, users can add debug breakpoints (a stopping point in the game code) within the Debug Module or from the Studio IDE with a hotkey.
+GameMaker’s comprehensive error reporting for scripts can also further assist developers to discover bugs in their games.

-So those are five developer toolkits with which you can design games for Windows, Mac, Linux and consoles.
+So those are seven developer toolkits with which you can design games for Windows, Mac, Linux, and consoles.
 As all the design suites include debugger tools, you can track down and fix bugs in the games more quickly without any standalone debugger required.

 If you’ve been heard of another software that you think it’s worth mentioning, tell us in the comments and we’ll check it out.